Fancy That Cake F.A.Q.’s

 Please feel free to call me (573-200-6428) or email me (firstname.lastname@example.org) and tell me a bit about the cake you have in mind.
 If you can tell me how many servings you would like, and any information at all about how you want the cake decorated, I’m happy to give you a free price quote.

-Yes, we have a base price of $200 for any cake order.
-Base price for 3D/carved/sculpted cakes is $400.
-These are base prices, mind, and so your cake may or may not cost more.
-Also, these prices do not include materials or sales tax and/or delivery fees, so those charges would be extra, if they apply.
+Yes, I have a base price of $200 for any cake order.
+Base price for 3D/carved/sculpted cakes is $350 and base price for all “wedding” cake orders is $400.
+These prices do not include materials or sales tax and/or delivery fees, so those charges would be extra, if they apply.
 Each cake is priced individually based on the size of the cake and/or the complexity of the design.
 Please feel free to contact me if you have questions about how much something will cost.
-I’m happy to give you a free price quote.
+I’m always happy to give you a free price quote.

 Do you require a deposit to book a cake date?